GroupFiveSW/Assignment2/README.md

 ### Program

 The CI-server is deployed on Heroku (https://ci-servergroup5.herokuapp.com/) where the main codebase is located.
 The main-routine runs on the `/ci` endpoint.
 A github webhook on this repository is connected to the heroku endpoint `/ci` so when a commit is made here, a payload is sent to the Heroku-server.
 The server, which runs in a Docker container, takes the payload information and uses the `branch` name and `clone_url` from the payload to clone the latest version of repository on that branch to the server machine.
 Then it compiles, builds and tests it using maven.
 The build and test logs are gathered and sent to the email address thats associated with the commit.
+The notification method was tested by sending emails to a locally hosted smtp server and asserting that the correct information was received.

 We've also implemented a seperate CI-workflow for our CI-server code to also take advantage of automatic deployment once a commit is made to the main branch.